- Home

 Because volunteering isn’t about money, you can afford to be choosy about what you’d like to do.
 It’s always good to pick something you’re passionate about – whether that’s working with children, protecting animals, or helping the homeless.

-Have a read of our guide on volunteering for over 50s to find out about some of the most popular opportunities available.
+Have a read of our guide on volunteering for over 50s to find out about the most popular opportunities available.
 Or, if you’re interested in volunteering from home, check out our article on volunteering online.

-For more inspiration, head over to our volunteering section, or browse volunteer opportunities using the button below.
+For more inspiration, head over to our volunteering section or browse volunteer opportunities using the button below.

 10. Buy a sports season ticket or club membership